odysian/aws-terraform-infrastructure/docs/ARCHITECTURE.md

 High-level request flow:

-1. Client sends HTTP request to ALB (public endpoint)
+1. Client sends HTTP(S) request to the ALB at `lab.odysian.dev` (public endpoint)
+2. ALB:
+   - Redirects HTTP :80 traffic to HTTPS :443
-2. ALB forwards request to healthy EC2 instances in the target group
+   - Terminates TLS on HTTPS :443 and forwards the request to healthy EC2 instances in the target grou
 3. EC2 instance:
    - Reads configuration written by user data (`config.php`)
    - Uses DB credentials from Secrets Manager